maga-net/project-chronos/README.md

 4.  **Event Processing Loop**: For each event found:
     a.
 The event data is passed to the `TransactionValidator`.
     b.
-The validator checks if the transaction ID has been seen before.
+The validator checks if the transaction ID has been seen before (to prevent replays).
 It then fetches the token's current price and verifies that the transaction value is within acceptable minimum and maximum limits.
     c.
 If validation is successful, the event data is passed to the `DestinationChainMinter`.
     d.
 The `DestinationChainMinter` simulates the creation and signing of a `mintWrappedTokens` transaction, logging the details of what would be sent to the destination chain.
     e.
 If validation fails, the event is logged and skipped.